Oakland Black Cowboy Association

-The Oakland Black Cowboy Association (OBCA) is a nonprofit organization based in the West Oakland neighborhood of Oakland with the goal of honoring the history of Black cowboys.
+The Oakland Black Cowboy Association (OBCA) is a nonprofit organization based in the West Oakland neighborhood of Oakland, California, with the goal of honoring the history of Black cowboys.
 It holds the annual Oakland Black Cowboy Parade and Festival.
+It is one of several urban riding clubs in the United States that teach about Black cowboy heritage.

 History

 In the 1960s and 70s, before the association formally organized, Booker Emery rode his horse around Oakland and gathered friends who rode with him, drawing positive attention from people on the street.

 OBCA gives its inception date as 1974.
 The first Oakland Black Cowboy Parade was held in 1975 as part of Oakland Museum's exhibit "Blacks in the West."
 In 1976, OBCA was officially founded under the parent organization Blacks Unified to Motivate Progress to help plan for the next parade, along with business group Oakland Traders.
 OBCA's first grand marshal was former cowboy Lonnie Scoggins, who is sometimes noted as the group's founder in place of Booker Emery.
 The OBCA has funded and planned the parade since 1977.